 You do not have to purchase it for everyday of your vacation.

-If you have booked a Disneyland hotel (onsite or Good Neighbor) + ticket package, once your live tickets arrive to you in the mail, link your tickets to the Disneyland app.
+If you have booked a Disneyland hotel (onsite or Good Neighbor) + ticket package, once you receive your tickets from your hotel / resort upon check-in, link your tickets to the Disneyland app.
 As soon as you go through the turnstile on your first park day, open the app and it should prompt you to purchase MaxPass.

 If you just have Park Tickets, without a hotel package, we can add it onto your tickets in advance.

 Good to Know:

 You can only hold one FastPass at a time via MaxPass, just like normal.
 If you choose another FastPass on the app, it will override the one you currently have (this is a perk, with the traditional system, you cannot change your mind once you pull a FastPass!).

 Not everyone has to ride every ride.
 If you have someone who isn’t interested in Space Mountain, but everyone else is – you can leave that person off the FastPass and they can choose something else.